How Does Whole-Home Water Filtration Work?

 How Does It Work?

+Now you know what a whole-home water filtration system is, but how does it work?
 Your whole-home residential water filtration system filters your water in several ways before it gets to you.
 In general, the process has three parts:

 - The prefilter stage removes larger debris and contaminants from your water.
 Anything that can damage your plumbing and appliances, like the minerals in hard water, is taken care of at this stage.
 The filter catches sediment and silt at this point.